A Vague Discussion of Doof fashion

 Make the ethical choice and dress consciously

-Above all, it’s important to remember that doofing is all about coming together and having fun in a conscious, loving way.
+Above all, it’s important to remember that doofing is all about coming together and having fun in a conscious, heart-centred way.

 If you really want to get your glitter on, make the effort to buy an eco-friendly brand.
 And avoid stick-on accessories that are likely to create MOOP (matter-out-of-place) in the environment.

 Another idea: instead of loading up on fast, cheap fashion before a festival (and then throwing it out), why not check out your local thrift store?
 There’s often a range of sweet pre-loved picks that would look super interesting for doofing.